Traveling to Mons

 A French geographer calculated in 1850 that this region of Belgium had more steam engine power than all of France.

-But after the two world wars, the local economy was in trouble.
-It had nothing but old and war-wrecked mines and steel mills, and the iron and steel market wasn't what it had been.
+But after the two world wars of the first half of the 20th century, the local economy was a wreck.
+Wallonia had nothing but old and war-damaged mines and steel mills, and the iron and steel market wasn't what it had been.
 Unemployment is higher and income is lower here than in the rest of Belgium.
 The rate of business bankruptcies is staying ahead of the rate of new business creation.
 The educational system is also worse than in the rest of Belgium, meaning that local people are less prepared for what jobs are available.

 There are some interesting projects underway.
 Several projects around Mons use geothermal energy.
-There are deep sources of hot water here, around 70°C. It can be used directly for heating, or to drive electrical generation.
+There are deep sources of hot water here, around 70°C. The hot water can be used directly for heating, or to drive electrical generation.
 A deep hot water source at Saint-Ghislain is being used in place of what would be around 1,000 tons of oil per year.

 Looking forward, a source at Ghlin could provide over 100 cubic meters of 71°C water per hour.
 There's a plan to use geothermal heating and power around the new train station.
 It's hoped that several potential projects in the region could provide a total of 40 megawatts of power within a few years.